Battle of Spicheren: Battle

 The French counter-attacked.
 General François was at the front encouraging the troops of the 74th Regiment which had reached the edge of Rotherberg Hill, drew his sword, ordered the bugler to sound the call to attack and led the newly arrived 9th Company of the 39th Regiment in a charge: he was killed, being struck by 5 bullets.
 Gen. Laveaucoupet's 40th Regiment pushed back François's badly demoralized survivors while Gen. Charles Vergé's 2nd Brigade pushed back Woyna's troops.
 By this time, General Constantin von Alvensleben, commander of the III Corps of the Prussian 2nd Army had come to the aid of his compatriots and the Prince had taken overall command.
 Drawn by the sound of battle, more and more Prussian troops appeared on the battlefield.
 Alvensleben decided to attack Frossard's left flank.

-French and German positions at 3.30 PM on 6 August 1870.

-French and German positions at 6 PM on 6 August 1870.

-After 5pm the tide of battle turned again, as General Battaile's 2nd Division attacked with 15 battalions near Stiring and Spicheren, breaking the Prussian lines and pushing them back almost to Saarbrücken.
+After 5 pm the tide of battle turned again, as General Battaile's 2nd Division attacked with 15 battalions near Stiring and Spicheren, breaking the Prussian lines and pushing them back almost to Saarbrücken.
 If Frossard had continued these counter-attacks he might have won the battle: but because reserves had not arrived, Frossard waited and reinforced his left flank, believing that he was in grave danger of being outflanked because German soldiers under General Adolf von Glümer were spotted in Forbach.

-Frossard stopped his successful attack and around 7pm wired headquarters that he would have to retreat back to the heights to avoid being outflanked.
+Frossard stopped his successful attack and around 7 pm wired headquarters that he would have to retreat back to the heights to avoid being outflanked.
 They were pressed by a combination of overlapping infantry and artillery attacks.
 Frossard's troops started an orderly retreat from Rotherberg Hill and Stiring, though by some reports some fled in panic, with 3,000 arriving in Strasburg without arms.
 The French rear guard resisted strongly so there was bloody house to house fighting in Forbach and Stiring.
 Alvensleben's infantry charge with more than 5000 men overran the French rear guard at dusk, thus gaining control of the Rotherberg Hill.
 Instead of continuing to defend the heights, Frossard retreated in an orderly fashion to the south.
 By 9 o'clock, the Prussians occupied the entire Spicheren plateau.
 They celebrated with a salute of one hundred and one guns.
 The German infantry was exhausted and needed to rest and re-group, so even though fresh cavalry units were available the retreating French were allowed to slip away.